isetbio/ISETImagePipeline/README.md

 ## ISETImagePipeline
 This repository contains all the analysis code used in our paper: **LQ Zhang, NP Cottaris, and DH Brainard (2021).
 An Image Reconstruction Framework for Characterizing Early Vision.**

-For a 10 minutes introduction of our project, here is our [V-VSS 2020 Talk](https://youtu.be/d5qI0FNCAv4).
+For a 10-minute introduction to our project, please see our [V-VSS 2020 Talk](https://youtu.be/d5qI0FNCAv4).

 ## Dependencies
 This project is written in MATLAB, and is built upon three other repositories: